ndemou/Out-PingStats/README.md

     # To test network connection to 10.1.1.1 by pinging at 20 pings per second:
     Out-PingStats -PingsPerSec 20 10.1.1.1

+    # In all cases you can add -HighResFont $true and you MAY get preatier graphs

 If you want to evaluate your connection to a specific host (e.g. when you want to test your ethernet/WIFI quality)